morrownr/USB-WiFi/README.md

 -----

-#### AX1800 - USB3 - WiFi 6
+#### AX1800 - USB3 (WiFi 6)

 -----

 ##### ```chipset - Mediatek mt7921u```

-Status: Driver is going into the Linux kernel currently.
+Status: 2022-03-15 - The mt7921u driver is going into the Linux kernel currently.
 No USB WiFi adapters are available yet.
-More information to come...
+Available information appears to indicate that USB WiFi adapters based on the mt7921u will become available at some point during the second half of 2022.
+More to come...

 -----